auth0/docs/articles/tutorials/data-scenarios/index.md

 ## When should I use the Auth0 data store?

+Any data you are storing with Auth0 in addition to what is already in the user profile should go in metadata.
 Metadata is JSON in the user profile that is used to store any extra data to be used in the authentication process by Auth0.
 There are two kinds of metadata: app metadata and user metadata.

 ### App metadata